r00b/roob1090/packages/dump1090/README.md

 ### Execution

 1. Modify `dump.sh` with the correct gain, latitude, and longitude appropriate for the receiver
-2. `sudo chmod +x scripts/dump.sh && ./scripts/dump.sh`
+2. From the `scripts` directory, `sudo chmod +x scripts/dump.sh && ./scripts/dump.sh`
+3. To compute gain, from the `scripts` directory, `sudo chmod +x scripts/gain.sh && ./scripts/gain.sh`

 It is also possible to directly execute `dump1090-fa/dump1090` if desired.
-Execute `./dump1090 -h` for more information.
+Try `./dump1090 -h` for more information.

 ### Remarks